No matter our ages, perfectionism can be as ugly, mean, and nasty as

 procrastination.
 Why?
 Because even when we manage to get started, which may have been difficult enough, perfectionistic tinkering can keep us from ever quite

-time in the world to do what they want—or possibly must—do.
-So, let me
+time in the world to deal with what we want—or possibly must—do.

 Instead, you work steadily toward your goal, step by

 step by step.
-And you keep going until you get that sucker done: only minimal
+And you keep going until you get that sucker done to your reasonable satisfaction.
+Then, and only then, do you allow yourself some revising...but you also keep it under control, right?

 Shortly thereafter, you draw the line: you're finished.
 And should the tinkering urge keep falling upon you?
 Then, perhaps try reminding yourself that “good” (as opposed to "superb") quite possibly IS good enough for many practical purposes.
 So, if it needn't be the World's Greatest, try wrapping that project up and letting it recede in the rear-view mirror.

 Yes, I know it can be Really hard, but see what sometimes happens when we don't...

 part of its homeless program, a volunteer organization in the USA Southwest runs a temporary-labor

 operation.
 One benefit is a sack lunch for each worker, these donated